Graceful Aging: Challenging Chair

 You’ll learn how to:

-Enroll now to get the Zoom link for the live class, three years of replay access, Mary’s stick-figure yogi PDF, and $50 in bonus classes.
+You'll recieve three years of replay access, Mary’s stick-figure yogi PDF, and $50 in bonus classes.

 But don’t take our word for it.
 Read what students say in their 5-star reviews: